symfony/symfony-docs/contributing/code_of_conduct/reporting_guidelines.rst

 * On a case by case basis, other actions may be possible but will usually be coordinated with the core team and the Symfony company.

-We'll respond within one week to the person who filed the report with either a resolution or an explanation of why the situation is not yet resolved.
+We will respond within one week to the person who filed the report with either a resolution or an explanation of why the situation is not yet resolved.

-Once we've determined our final actions, we'll contact the original reporter to let them know what action (if any) we'll be taking.
-We'll take into account feedback from the reporter on the appropriateness of our response, but our response will be determined by what will be best for community safety.
+Once we have determined our final actions,  we will contact the original reporter to let them know what action (if any)  we will be taking.
+We will take into account feedback from the reporter on the appropriateness of our response, but our response will be determined by what will be best for community safety.